HL7/davinci-epdx/fsh/ig-data/input/pagecontent/Member-AuthorizedOAuth2Exchange.md

 	</tr>
 </table>

-The well defined mechanism for enabling Member/Patient authorization to share information with an application using the FHIR API is to use OAuth2.0 as the Authorization protocol.
+The well-defined mechanism for enabling Member/Patient authorization to share information with an application using the FHIR API is to use OAuth2.0 as the Authorization protocol.
 The member **SHALL** authenticate using credentials they have been issued with by the Health Plan.
 This is typically the member's customer portal credentials.

 After authenticating the Member **SHALL** be presented with an Authorization process that enables them to approve the sharing of information with the Third Party, or new Health Plan, Application that has client application credentials registered with the Health Plan.